matloff/TidyverseSkeptic/README.md

 been a teacher of stat and computers for many years, and have won various teaching awards.
 My book, *Statistical Regression and
-Classification: from Linear Models to Machine Learning*, was the recipient of the 2017 Ziegal Prize.
+Classification: from Linear Models to Machine Learning*, was the recipient of the 2017 Ziegel Award.

 But it goes far beyond that; I really am intensely interested in how people learn, from little kids to older adults.
 Among other things, I've taught English As a Second Language to immigrant adults, most of whom have had less than a high school education.

+## The claim

-From this background, I strongly question the claim made by Tidyverse advocates that it facilitates the teaching of R to beginning programmers.
-There has been no study of this claim, and I think the perceived success is psychological, a Bandwagon Effect.
+From this background, I strongly question the claim made by Tidyverse advocates that it facilitates the teaching of R to beginning programmers, as opposed to teaching base-R.  (I regard both **dplyr** and **data.table** as advanced topics; neither is suitable for beginners.)

+There has been no study of this claim.
+Advocates often provide testimonials from students like "I learned R using Tidyverse, and now am productive in R!" -- which says nothing at all about the teachability of base-R.  (It is ironic that advocates who present such statements are statisticians, who ought to know the need for a control group.)

+I think the perceived success is psychological.
+There is a Bandwagon Effect at work, and even a hint of cult-like behavior.
+I've even seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code was not Tidy.

+## Making learning harder, not easier

 On the contrary, I believe it is quite the opposite, i.e. using the Tidyverse makes things more difficult for learners without prior programming background.